octo-technology/OpenTezos/docs/formal-verification/introduction.md

 The Tezos blockchain brings several improvements including the **formal verification of smart contract**.This section describes the overview of how Tezos smart contract can be formally verified.

-We will introduce some basic concepts of the Type theory such as GADT which sustains inductive types on the Calculus of Inductive Construction (CiC).
+We will briefly introduce some basic concepts of the Type theory such as GADT which sustains inductive types on the Calculus of Inductive Construction (CiC).
 The proof assistant _Coq_ which is based on the CiC is used for proving theorems.

 We will briefly introduce the Mi-Cho-Coq library (used by _Coq_) which allows formalizing a smart contract as a theorem.